gvwilson/sensibleadventures/cloudherd/new.md

 had a seemingly inexhaustible supply of stories about his own foolishness, clumsiness, and bad choices.
 Indy asked just enough questions to keep the stories coming, while Kulbinder's dry comments provoked protests of innocence and occasional snorts of laughter.
+Even Thokmay smiled, though he said little more than please and thank you.

-As she tabled a tray bearing grilled slabs of cheese, fried onions, and boiled potatoes, Noxy realized with a start that she was actually enjoying herself.
+As she tabled a tray bearing slabs of grilled cheese, fried onions, and gingered potatoes, Noxy realized with a start that she was actually enjoying herself.
 The mood was only slightly dampened by the tiger sniffing at the cheese and then saying thank you, but it would probably upset his digestion, he would find something in the forest after the storm was over.

 Conversation became more serious after the dishes were cleared.
-The soldiers had declared for Shudarga almost as soon as she raised her banner, and had been fighting ever since.
+The commander had declared for Shudarga the moment she raised her banner, and had been fighting ever since.
 "Or getting to a fight, or getting away from one, or trying to get enough food in our bellies to keep us fighting," Sergeant Dorbu added.

 "So why did you choose her side?"
 Indy asked as she splashed some dark mountain *rak* into a glass and passed it to him.
 Catching Noxy's